-Some people say debt can be classed as good debt or bad debt.
+Some people say that debt can be classed as good debt or bad debt.

-Good debt – any borrowing that enables you to make money or improve your prospects in the long term, such as buying a car so that you can travel to work, or a student loan, is classed as good debt, as long as it is manageable for you to make the repayments.
+Good debt – any borrowing that enables you to make money or improve your prospects in the long term, such as a student loan, is classed as good debt, as long as you can manage the repayments.